soninishank/CIBILScoreCorrection/src/content/en/blog/how-to-fix-cibil-report-errors.md

 ## Summary
 Don't let a clerical error ruin your financial future. detailed check of your report every 3-6 months is the best defense against reporting errors.

+Need professional help with **[credit report error correction](https://www.cibilthikkare.in/#services)**?
+We can handle the disputes for you.

+## Frequently Asked Questions (FAQ)

+### How long does it take to fix a CIBIL error?
+It typically takes 30 days for CIBIL and the bank to resolve a dispute after you file it.

+### Can I dispute CIBIL errors online?
+Yes, you can raise a dispute directly on the CIBIL website for free.

+### Does disputing an error lower my score?
+No, raising a dispute has no negative impact on your credit score.